-- Evergreen: Beginning with January 1, 2019 and each January 1 thereafter, the maximum number of shares of common stock to be issued under the 2018 Plan is cumulatively increased by 4 percent of the number of shares of common stock issued and outstanding on the immediately preceding December 31, or such lesser number of shares as determined by the board of directors or Compensation Committee (the "Annual Increase"); - Types of Awards: The award of stock options (both incentive and non-qualified options), stock appreciation rights, restricted stock, restricted stock units, unrestricted stock, cash-based awards, and dividend equivalent rights is permitted; - No Repricing Without Stockholder Approval: Stock options and stock appreciation rights will not be repriced in any manner without stockholder approval; - Non-Employee Director Compensation Limits: The value of all awards awarded under the 2018 Plan and all other cash compensation paid by us to any non-employee director in any calendar year may not exceed \$1,000,000; - Dividends Payable When Underlying Shares Vest: Dividend equivalent rights may be granted as a component of an award of restricted stock units or as a freestanding award.
-Any dividend equivalent rights granted as a component of restricted stock unit awards shall be settled only upon settlement or payment of, or lapse of restrictions on, such other awards, and such dividend equivalent right shall expire or be forfeited or annulled under the same conditions as such other awards: - No Material Amendment Without Stockholder Approval: Any material amendment to the 2018 Plan is subject to approval by our stockholders; and - Term: The term of the 2018 Plan will expire on June 7, 2028.
+- No Evergreen Provision: Prior to adoption of the First Amendment, the maximum number of shares of common stock to be issued under the 2018 Plan cumulatively increased annually by four percent of the number of shares of common stock issued and outstanding on the immediately preceding December 31 (the "Annual Increase").
+However, upon careful consideration of the benefits of the Annual Increase to our compensation program against the additional dilution to our stockholders, the Compensation Committee approved an automatic expiration of the Annual Increase following January 1, 2022.
+As a result of the First Amendment being approved by our stockholders on June 4, 2020, the Annual Increase provision automatically expired on January 1, 2022 and is no longer effective; - Minimum Vesting Requirement: If the Second Amendment is approved by our stockholders, any awards that settle in shares of stock, other than such awards representing a maximum of five percent of the shares reserved for issuance under the 2018 Plan (subject to adjustment as a result of any reorganization, recapitalization, reclassification, stock dividend, stock split, reverse stock split or other similar change in the our capital stock), will be granted subject to a minimum time-vesting period of at least 12 months, such that no such awards will vest prior to the first anniversary of the applicable grant date; - Types of Awards: The award of stock options (both incentive and non-qualified options), stock appreciation rights, restricted stock, restricted stock units, unrestricted stock, cash-based awards, and dividend equivalent rights is permitted; - No Repricing Without Stockholder Approval: Stock options and stock appreciation rights will not be repriced in any manner without stockholder approval; - Non-Employee Director Compensation Limits: The value of all awards awarded under the 2018 Plan and all other cash compensation paid by us to any non-employee director in any calendar year may not exceed \$1,000,000; - Dividends Payable When Underlying Shares Vest: Dividend equivalent rights may be granted as a component of an award of restricted stock units or as a freestanding award.
+Any dividend equivalent rights granted as a component of restricted stock unit awards shall be settled only upon settlement or payment of, or lapse of restrictions on, such other awards, and such dividend equivalent right shall expire or be forfeited or annulled under the same conditions as such other awards; - No Material Amendment Without Stockholder Approval: Any material amendment to the 2018 Plan is subject to approval by our stockholders; and - Term: If the Second Amendment is approved by our stockholders, the term of the 2018 Plan would be extended from June 7, 2028 to June 8, 2032.